5axes/CustomSupportCylinder/README.md

 ![Numeric input field in the tool panel](./images/option.jpg)

 - Click anywhere on the model to place support cylinder there
 - **Clicking existing support cylinder deletes it**

 * The length of the support is automaticaly set from the pick point to the construction plate of the printer.

+- Before to slice your model, uncheck the "Generate Support" checkbox in the right panel **(if you want to use ONLY custom supports)**

 With the CheckBox 'Create cube', it's possible to switch the geometry between a cylinder or a cubic support